AlexandreGerault/OpenClassrooms_Blog/README.md

 # Blog for OpenClassroom course

 This project is a blog made from scratch, thus using my own framework.
-It goals was to learn basics of PHP and OO paradigm and respecting SOLID principles as needed.
+Its goals were to learn basics of PHP and OO paradigm and respecting SOLID principles as needed.

 ## Installation